After Breast Augmentation

 Obviously the goal for women choosing breast augmentation in New Jersey is to be able to enjoy beautiful, symmetric breasts.
 It's only natural after surgery to want to see the results and check out your new look in the closest mirror you can find.
 But this early look in the mirror will almost always result in disappointment due to bruising and swelling.

-Dr. Sorokin emphasizes to all of his New Jersey and Philadelphia breast enlargement patients that they need to take time and wait for their final results to be revealed.
+Dr. Sorokin emphasizes to all of his breast enlargement patients that they need to take time and wait for their final results to be revealed.
 It will often take at least 6 weeks to look "good" and final changes may not be revealed for up to a year.

 What will happen to my breasts after surgery?